CrayLabs/SmartSim/doc/orchestrator.rst

   Model: single shard logger@00-00-00:The single sharded db tensor is: [1 2 3 4]
   Model: multi shard logger@00-00-00:The multi sharded db tensor is: [5 6 7 8]

-This output showcases that we have established a connection with multiple Orchestrators.
+This output showcases that we have established a connection with multiple ``Orchestrators``.

 Next, take the tensors retrieved from the standalone deployment ``Orchestrators`` and store them in the colocated ``Orchestrator`` using  ``Client.put_tensor(name, data)``.